Miroslav Blažević: Croatia tenure

 In the 1990s, with Croatia gaining independence, Blažević joined the Croatian Democratic Union (HDZ) and became President Tuđman's admirer and close friend.
 For the third time he became Dinamo (then named NK Croatia Zagreb) coach and president at the same time.
-He won the 1993 Croatian Championship and 1994 Croatian Cup, but then left his favorite club once more, citing his reasons for doing so as needing to focus on managing the Croatian national team.
+He won the 1993 Croatian Championship and 1994 Croatian Cup, but then left his favorite club once more, citing his reasons for doing so as needing to focus on managing the Croatia national team.

 Blažević was national team manager from 1994 on a part-time basis, but only a year later it became a full-time job as Croatia faced its first qualifying cycle for the European Championship.
 Croatia won the first place in qualifying group, sensationally ahead of Italy and directly entered Euro 96 in England.
 Blažević was about to gain some worldwide fame.

 From January to June 1996 Blažević took up a position as an advisor at HNK Rijeka to help newly appointed coach Nenad Gračan save his former club from relegation.

 Croatia passed group stage with wins against Turkey and current European champions Denmark and loss to Portugal, to face Germany in quarter-finals.
 Germany won 2–1 and eventually went on to win the event.

 However, greatest things lay ahead, as Croatia was trying to qualify to the 1998 FIFA World Cup in France.
 They won second place in the qualifying group behind Denmark and ousted Ukraine in a play-off for the tournament.